 ConnexCS uses the Debit Limit to differentiate between Pre-Pay and Post-Pay customers.

 It's a value (in the customer’s currency) that lets the account drop to a specified amount before the calls stop.

 To setup Pre-pay or Post-Pay limit go to Management Customer Basic Debit Limit; and the limits as discussed:

-Pre Pay - Set the debit limit to 0.00 for pre-paid customers, indicating their balances should be paid before they are allowed to use services.
+Pre-Pay: Set the Debit Limit to 0.00 for pre-paid customers, indicating that they should pay their balances before they may access services.

-Post Pay - Set the debit limit to the maximum amount you wish to allow for customers.
-This does not affect the payment terms, but the "negative debit" simply acts as a form of credit.
+This doesn't affect the payment terms, but the negative debit just acts as a form of credit.

-- The current account credit is cached by the routing engine for sixty (60) seconds, which means live credit can be delayed by a minute.
+The current account credit gets cached by the routing engine for sixty (60) seconds, which means live credit gets delayed by a minute.

 While it's impossible to execute 100% real-time credit control that stops account action exactly at 0, there are workarounds.

 Credit control techniques like Channel/CPS throttling based on available credit, active call spending, and call duration / spend prediction are all options for scaling systems.